 Taking preventative measures like these ensures visitors don't hesitate to return to your website, allowing you more opportunities to make meaningful connections with them.

-Use tools like Google PageSpeed Insights to identify render-blocking resources on your website
+How to identify render-blocking resources on your website

 If you're an experienced web designer, you know how important it is to constantly optimize your website's performance.